Languages of Spain: 2021 census data

-Language policy
+Language policies

 Spanish is official throughout the country; Catalan/Valencian, Galician, Basque, and Aranese Occitan have legal and co-official status in their respective communities and (except Aranese Occitan) are widespread enough to have daily newspapers and significant book publishing and media presence.
 Catalan and Galician are the main languages used by the respective regional governments and local administrations.
 Starting in 2023, members of the lower house of the Spanish Parliament were allowed to use Basque, Catalan and Galician in their interventions.
 Members of the upper house already could use those languages in some specific discussions and initiatives.

 In addition to these, there are some protected languages.
 A protected language does not have co-official status but can be taught in schools as an optional subject, with the possibility of having TV shows in the protected language as well as institutions for that language.

-Limited Asturian-language broadcasting is available on RTPA, and the language is learned as an optional subject by 53% of primary education students.
+Limited Asturian-language content is available on RTPA, and the language is learned as an optional subject by 53% of primary education students.
 There is a prominent movement demanding for the declaration of Asturian as an official language in Asturias, which is a matter of an ongoing political debate.

-As of 2023, Aragonese is offered as a subject in about 30 schools in the Aragon region, with around 1,300 students.
-Limited Aragonese-language television content is available on the regional public broadcaster, with shows such as A Escampar la Boira or Charrín Charrán.
+Aragonese is offered as a subject in about 30 schools in Aragon, with around 1,300 students as of 2023.
+Limited Aragonese-language television content has been broadcast by Aragón TV, with shows such as A Escampar la Boira or Charrín Charrán.
+Limited content in Tarifit has also been broadcast by Televisión Melilla.

 Regarding education, the models vary considerably.
 Some schools in Catalonia and the Balearic Islands guarantee the possibility of an education entirely in the regional language, but most of the schools apply bilingual education with more weight of Catalan.
 In Galicia, the Galician language is prohibited in certain subjects by law, restricted to a maximum of one-third of education and absent in 92% of the first education of Galician students.
 In the Valencian Community the existence of Catalan-speaking areas and Spanish-speaking areas generates debates about the presence of the language in education, proposing an equal presence of Valencian (Catalan) and Spanish, which does not conform to any of the linguistic parts.

 As for non-official languages, Asturian can be studied as an optional subject in both primary school and high school, a policy that has been in place since 1984.
 Aragonese is de facto not taught due to the lack of teachers, even though there is demand for it in many schools.
 As for Leonese, Extremaduran, Galician outside Galicia, and Xalimego, they are totally excluded from regional education.

 Historical languages

-Alongside the languages spoken in Spain to the present day, other languages were spoken within the actual borders:
+Alongside the languages spoken in Spain to the present day, other languages used to be widely spoken within its present-day borders:

 Distribution (assumed) of languages in the Iberian peninsula between 1000~2000 C.E.